Channel Estimation for Pinching-Antenna Systems (PASS): System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As illustrated in Fig.~\ref{fig1}, considering an uplink communication system that includes a base station (BS) equipped with $N$ PAs and $K$ single-antenna user equipments (UEs).
 Each PA has the same length $L$ on the waveguide.
-In a three-dimensional Cartesian system, the UEs are assumed to be randomly distributed within a rectangular region on the $x$-$y$ plane, with dimensions $D_x$ and $D_y$.
+In a Cartesian system, the UEs are assumed to be randomly distributed within a rectangular region on the $x$-$y$ plane, with dimensions $D_x$ and $D_y$.
 The position of the $k$-th UE is represented by $\psi_k = (x_k, y_k, 0)$.
 Suppose the waveguide extends parallel to the \(x\)-axis.
 Its height is denoted by \(d\), and its length aligns with the rectangular dimension \(D_x\).
 Hence, the coordinates of PA $n$ are given by \(\psi_n^{\rm{P}} = \bigl(x_n^{\rm{P}}, 0, d\bigr)\), where \(x_n^{\rm{P}}\) lies in the interval \(\bigl[L, D_x\bigr]\).
 In this work, the discrete activation deployment of PAs is adopted, which simplifies the hardware design and is more practical than continuous activation \cite{Wang2025}.
 The PAs can only be activated at specific discrete positions along the waveguide, forming the feasible set $\mathcal{S} = \left\{ L + \frac{D_x - L}{Q-1}(q-1) \mid q=1,2,\dots,Q \right\}$, where $Q$ denotes the number of discrete positions available.
 Since all \(N\) PAs lie along the same waveguide, the transmitted signal of each PA is essentially a phase-shifted version of the signal from the BS at the waveguide feed point.
 The in-waveguide channel $\mathbf{g}\in {\mathbb{C}^{N\times 1}}$ can be expressed as

 where \(\psi_0^{\rm{P}}\) denotes the position of the waveguide’s feed point.
 Parameter \(\lambda_g = \tfrac{\lambda}{n_e}\) is the guided wavelength.
 Here, $\lambda$ is the wavelength in free space and \(n_e\) is the effective refractive index of the dielectric waveguide. $\alpha_n$ is the {factor that determines the ratio of power exchanged between the waveguide and PA $n$, governed by the coupling length of the PA} \cite{Wang2025}.